- HIV/AIDS 101

 Webcasts, Web Conferences, and Webinars

-A webcast is a way of broadcasting over the Internet.
-A webcast may either be distributed live or recorded, and may be one-way or conversational.
-You can participate from your own computer, and often can interact by phone or online through the webcasting program.
+Webcasts, webinars, and web conferences are internet-based communication tools used to deliver information to a broad audience and to connect audiences with each other.
+A webcast is a way of broadcasting audio and/or video over the internet.
+A webcast may either be distributed live or recorded, and may be a one-way presentation or presented interactively.
+You can host and/or participate from your own computer, and often can interact by phone or online through the webcasting program.

-Web conferences are used to conduct live meetings or presentations over the Internet.
-In a web conference, you can sit at your own computer and can connect to other participants via the Internet.
+Web conferences are used to conduct live meetings or presentations over the internet.
+In a web conference, you can sit at your own computer or device and connect to other participants via the internet.

 - Host meetings with colleagues in the HIV community from across the country and around the world.